nblockchain/conventions/docs/WorkflowGuidelines.md

 * Push each commit separately (instead of sending more than 1 commit in a single push), so that we can have a CI status for each commit in the PullRequest.
 This is a best practice because it will make sure that the build is not broken in between commits (otherwise, future developers may have a hard time when trying to bisect bugs).
 If you have already pushed your commits to the remote in one push, this can be re-done by using our [gitPush1by1.fsx](https://github.com/nblockchain/conventions/blob/master/scripts/gitPush1by1.fsx) script, or this technique manually: https://stackoverflow.com/a/3230241/544947

+* In general, we prefer verbose code (even if it's longer) than short & clever code.
+This means:
+    * We dislike short variable names (if there's some ambiguity on what your variable represents, then choose a longer and more descriptive name).
+    * In languages that have optional braces for `if/else` statements (e.g. C#, TypeScript), we prefer to add them even if the code block will only contain one line.
+This way, when the next developer adds more lines to it later it's less work for him and doesn't cause unnecessary git-blame noise.

 * Group import declarations (e.g. `open` in F# and `using` in C#) in three buckets:
     * The first group for the namespaces that come from the base class libraries.
     * Second group for external libraries (e.g. nuget packages).